Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Day 5: Kyoto

-Be amazed by the Kinkakuji Temple
+Be amazed by the Kinkakuji Temple.

-Kick off the 5th day of your Japan honeymoon trip on a high note by visiting the awe-inspiring Golden Pavilion.
-Walk around the area, feel its wonderfully serene ambiance and snap a photo of the pavilion with its refection in the still pond.
-And, don’t forget to hold your partner’s hand while you explore the area.
+Take a Kinkakuji Walking Tour to feel its wonderfully serene ambiance and snap a photo of the pavilion with its reflection in the still pond.
+And don't forget to hold your partner's hand while you explore the area.

 Kinkakuji Temple